Supervisor/supervisor/README.txt

    [program:mysql]
    command=/path/to/pidproxy /path/to/pidfile /path/to/mysqld_safe

-  The pidproxy program is named 'pidproxy.py' and is in the supervisor distribution.
+  The pidproxy program is named 'pidproxy.py' and is in the supervisor distribution within the 'scripts' directory of the supervisor package.

 FAQ